eevui/terra_dbt/models/descriptions/message_id.md

 {% docs message_id %}

-transaction hash concat message index
+The primary key for the messages table.
+It is a concatenation of the transaction ID and the message index.

 {% enddocs %}